Carnival Ride: Background

-Marketing and promotion
+Promotion and release

-Underwood promoted the record through both a joint tour with Keith Urban, Love, Pain, and the Whole Crazy Carnival Ride Tour.
+Underwood promoted Carnival Ride through both a joint tour with Keith Urban, Love, Pain, and the Whole Crazy Carnival Ride Tour.
 It ran from January to April 2008, while simultaneously embarking on her first solo headliner, the Carnival Ride Tour, which ran from February to December 2008.
 She debuted several of her singles at the Academy of Country Music Awards and appeared on several shows to promote her album, including The Ellen DeGeneres Show, The Tonight Show with Jay Leno, The Late Show with David Letterman, Live With Regis and Kelly, The Early Show, and Good Morning America.

-A limited edition CD/DVD release was made available only at Target stores.
-The DVD includes four live acoustic performances, as well as a four-part interview.
-Following this, a Platinum MusicPass edition was released on January 15, 2008.
-This release included a previously unreleased track, "Sometimes You Leave", and two music videos.
-On October 21, 2008, a 2-disc set was released at Walmart.
-The second CD contains five Christmas tracks.
-One of the tracks, "Do You Hear What I Hear", was previously released on the 2007 album Hear Something Country Christmas.
+Carnival Rides standard edition was released on October 23, 2007, in CD format, to digital download, and on streaming platforms, via Arista Nashville and 19 Recordings.
+A limited CD and DVD edition was made available at Target stores; the DVD includes four live acoustic performances as well as a four-part interview.
+A Platinum MusicPass edition followed on January 15, 2008, which includes a previously unreleased track "Sometimes You Leave" and two music videos.
+On October 21, a two-disc set was released at Walmart, containing five Christmas singles in the second CD: "Hark!
+The Herald Angels Sing", "The First Noel", "What Child Is This", "Do You Hear What I Hear", and "O Holy Night".

 Singles

-"So Small" served as the lead single for the album.
-It was released in mid-August 2007, two months before the album's official release and debuted on the Billboard Hot Country Songs at number 20, making it the highest chart debut by a solo country female artist in 43 years of Nielsen BDS history.
-It eventually held the number one spot for 3 consecutive weeks.
-It also became her fifth top 20 hit when it peaked at number 17 on Billboard Hot 100.
+"So Small" served as the lead single for Carnival Ride.
+It was serviced to US country radio stations on July 31, 2007, becoming available via digital download on August 28.
+The song debuted on the US Hot Country Songs at number 20, making it the highest chart debut by a solo country female artist in 43 years of Nielsen BDS history.
+It held the number one spot for 3 consecutive weeks, and became her fifth top 20 hit when it peaked at number 17 on the US Billboard Hot 100.
 "So Small" has become a cross-over hit, selling over 1,088,000 downloads.
-The second single, "All-American Girl", was released around December 2007.
-It also became a success by hitting number one on the Billboard Hot Country Songs where it stayed there for 2 weeks and on the Canadian Country Charts where it stayed there for 5 weeks.
-It also managed to be a top 30 single on the Billboard Hot 100, where it peaked at number 27, making it her sixth top 30.
-As of 2015, "All-American Girl" sold 1,800,000 copies in the United States.
-The song was certified 2× platinum.
+The second single "All-American Girl" was released on December 17, 2007, in the United States.
+It also reached atop on the Hot Country Songs and spent two weeks on the chart, staying for five weeks on the Canadian Country Charts.
+It also managed to be a top 30 single on the Hot 100 where it peaked at number 27, making it her sixth top 30.
+As of 2025, "All-American Girl" sold over 3 million copies and was certified 3× platinum in the United States.